 What Does RF Microneedling Do?

-These compounds are produced regularly by your body to maintain your skin and help it heal from regular wear and tear.
-However, the amount it produces regularly is not enough to prevent wrinkles or fade scars.
+These molecules are produced regularly by your body to maintain your skin and help it heal from regular wear and tear.
+However, with increasing age, the amount of collagen and elastin that the body produces starts reducing.
+This leads to sagging, fine lines, and wrinkles.
+In case of severe acne inflammation, the underlying collagen and elastin are damaged, leading to pits and scars.
 The microneedling procedure induces a fresh dose of collagen and elastin.
-These compounds then start repairing your skin by producing a new layer that is tighter and has fewer blemishes (2).
+These molecules repair the scars by filling them from within.
+They also make the skin tighter and more youthful (2).

 2. RF Treatment